jwgrenning/legacy-build/README.md

 Set your build so that it fails on the first error.
 For gcc and clang `-Wfatal-errors`.

-So far, this has only been tested on gcc version 9.3.0.
+So far, this has been tested on
+* ubuntu gcc version 9.3.0.
+* mac osx gcc version 7.4.0

 ### gen-xfakes